 CBD, CBC & CBG have all been reported as medically useful for several types of pain including chronic pain, fibromyalgia, rheumatoid arthritis, chronic gastrointestinal pain, headaches, autoimmune inflammation, and muscle cramps from neurological disorders like ALS or Parkinson’s.
 While scientists note there are limitations to the CBD-specific studies on pain in people (e.g., small sample sizes), the results support other THC/CBD combination studies displaying cannabinoid treatment is promising for pain relief.

-Topicals (such as balms, lotions, and gels) can provide localized relief to specific areas on an as-needed basis; whereas capsules, edibles, and tinctures can be incorporated as part of a regimen for more systemic relief to target chronic pain.
+Topicals (such as balms, lotions, and gels) can provide localized relief to specific areas on an as-needed basis; whereas CBD capsules, CBD edibles, and CBD tinctures can be incorporated as part of a regimen for more systemic relief to target chronic pain.
 Our high potency, full spectrum CBD oil tincture is one of our best sellers as it's highly effective for overall relief.